David Ross (baseball): Dancing with the Stars

 On March 1, 2017, Ross was revealed as one of the contestants on season 24 of Dancing with the Stars and was paired with professional dancer Lindsay Arnold.
 Ross is the first professional baseball player ever to compete on the show.
 Despite only having the sixth-highest scoring average, Ross and Arnold outlasted higher-scoring couples and ended up placing runner-up to winner Rashad Jennings and partner Emma Slater.

 Personal life

 Ross is divorced from Hyla Ross as of 2020.
 Together they have three children.
 As of 2016, they resided in Tallahassee, Florida.

 Ross is a Christian.
 He has worked with several Chicago charities, including Cradles to Crayons, that benefits underprivileged Chicago youth.

 Ross worked with author Don Yaeger, on a book titled Teammate: My Life in Baseball, which was published in May 2017.

 Ross has made an appearance on Saturday Night Live, along with some of his teammates, to celebrate the Cubs championship win.
 Ross has also made an appearance in the recent commercials for "The Bryzzo Souvenir Company" as an intern trying to meet the standards and requests of his bosses, Kris Bryant and Anthony Rizzo.

-On May 8, 2021, Chicago Med star Torrey DeVitto announced via Instagram that she and Ross were dating.
-Per her March 8, 2023 guest appearance on Unqualified with Anna Faris, the two broke up recently.